 The Clinical Trials Workgroup is reviewing several other clinical trials, including a randomized clinical trial to study how blood serum from patients who have recovered from COVID-19 might be used to infer passive immunity to those with COVID-19 infection.
 The workgroup is also evaluating Geisinger’s participation in a national clinical trial involving healthcare workers, supported by a $50 million grant from the Patient Centered Outcomes Research Institute, to determine whether hydroxychloroquine might prevent them from contracting COVID-19.

-- The Genomics and Viral Sequencing Studies Workgroup is cochaired by Dr. Ledbetter and Dr. Carey and makes use of data from the MyCode Community Health Initiative, an effort that’s led to the exome sequencing and genotyping of over 145,000 consenting Geisinger patients and has DNA samples currently available for the sequencing of 35,000 more.
+- The Genomics and Viral Sequencing Studies Workgroup is chaired by Dr. Carey and makes use of data from the MyCode Community Health Initiative, an effort that’s led to the exome sequencing and genotyping of over 145,000 consenting Geisinger patients and has DNA samples currently available for the sequencing of 35,000 more.

-“We launched MyCode over 10 years ago and since that time, we have amassed a lot of data,” says Dr. Ledbetter.
-“And when you consider the fact that we’ve had a robust electronic health record in place for decades, it’s easy to see why Geisinger is in a unique position to make some important discoveries in this area, such as whether or not there’s a genetic component that determines why one person manifests serious to lethal symptoms while another person is only mildly affected, or even asymptomatic.”
+With over 10 years of data from the MyCode study, Geisinger is in a unique position to make some important discoveries in this area, such as whether or not there’s a genetic component that determines why one person manifests serious to lethal symptoms while another person is only mildly affected, or even asymptomatic.

-Dr. Ledbetter adds that his workgroup considers proposals not only to study human genomics; it is also considering proposals to study differences in the virus itself.
-“Genetic variations within the virus might explain why it affects hosts differently,” he explains.
+This workgroup considers proposals not only to study human genomics; it is also considering proposals to study differences in the virus itself.

 - The Data and Observational Studies Workgroup is cochaired by Dr. Vawdrey and Mr. Leader.
 Their primary function is coordinating data requests, both to connect researchers to clinicians and others doing similar data studies, as well as to review external data sharing requests to ensure standard data is being used and resources are being prioritized across all data needs whether they be for clinical or research purposes.